JohnDelta/JuniorWorkersAPI/README.md

 # JuniorWorkersAPI

-Restfull API provider for the Junior Workers project

-The current API is written is PHP and I'm transferring it to Java.

-Junior Workers main project can be found at https://github.com/JohnDelta/junior_workers

 ## About

-junior workers
+Restfull API provider for my [Junior Workers](https://github.com/JohnDelta/junior-workers) project

+The previous API was written is PHP and I transered it to Java using Spring Boot.

 # Build Info